dilipanmano/HTML/README.md

+#  HTML
-# This repositary consists of HTML codes
+  This Repositary consits of HTML codes which are practiced in LAB